-Criteria Explanation Comments Solaroz, via both traditional pond evaporation and direct lithium extraction (DLE) technology).
+Criteria Explanation Comments from the lithium rich brines at Solaroz, via both traditional pond evaporation and direct lithium extraction (DLE) technology).
 The Company will be undertaking an assessment of relevant mine economic criteria to assist in developing a pathway to the completion of feasibility study(s) for the development of the Project into production.